 I’ve tested this detergent on our dirty farm clothes, on kid messes, stinky laundry, white towels and sheets, hot water and cold water washes.

 I have a heavy duty Speed Queen with agitator top load machine.
 Because farm clothes & kids!

-So, I have NOT tested this in a front loader or high efficiency machine.
+So, I have NOT tested this in a front load washer or high efficiency washing machines (he washer).
 But it is low sudsing so I don’t imagine it being a problem.